rdegges/rdegges-blog/articles/2009/my-git.md

 Tags: git

-A few days back I ordered a copy of Scott Chacon’s book: Pro Git, which I am really enjoying reading.
+A few days back I ordered a copy of [Scott Chacon][]'s book: Pro Git, which I am really enjoying reading.
 Scott is an excellent writer, and really does justice to Git.
 I was reflecting on his enthusiasm, and thinking about my own.
 Here are my thoughts on Git, and my experience with it over the years.